chrissyhroberts/OMR_LSHTM/README.md

 	]
 ```

-Will assign data to variable `FOO` by concatenating what's in boxes `bar1`, `bar2` and `bar3`
+#### Singles: {}

-Stuff inside '  "Singles: {}' block will put grab a datum from a single data entry box
+Stuff inside this block will put grab a single datum from a single data entry box, or from one of several boxes

-format
+For instance, the following will assign vairables called `bar1`,`bar2` and `bar3`, then assign a datum from matching Qblocks defined later.

 ```
 "FOO": [